Bruce Alan Grandstaff

 Bruce Alan Grandstaff (June 2, 1934 – May 18, 1967) was a United States Army soldier and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in the Vietnam War.

 Biography

+Born in Spokane, Washington, Grandstaff attended Garfield Grade School and graduated from North Central High School class of 1952.
+He first joined the Army in 1954, & was stationed in Fort Ord and Fort Lewis before being discharged in 1957.
+Afterwards, he returned to Spokane where he married & had two daughters.

-Grandstaff joined the Army from his birth city of Spokane, Washington in 1954, and by May 18, 1967, was a Sergeant First Class serving as a platoon sergeant in Company B, 1st Battalion, 8th Infantry Regiment, 4th Infantry Division.
+But in November 1961, deciding to become a career soldier, he reenlisted and by May 18, 1967, was a Sergeant First Class serving as a platoon sergeant in Company B, 1st Battalion, 8th Infantry Regiment, 4th Infantry Division.
 During a firefight on that day during Operation Francis Marion in Pleiku Province, South Vietnam, Grandstaff showed conspicuous leadership before being fatally wounded.
 He was posthumously awarded the Medal of Honor on July 10,1969 for his heroic actions.

 Grandstaff, aged 32 at his death, was buried at Greenwood Memorial Terrace in his hometown of Spokane, Washington.

 Medal of Honor citation

 Platoon Sergeant Grandstaff's official Medal of Honor citation reads: